-The cost of this MRAI timer is reflected in the average time to route convergence, which is steady at 50 seconds in IPv4 (Figure 4) and varies between 50 and 300 seconds in IPv6 in a long-term oscillation with a period of some months (Figure 9).
-This is of course far longer than the 50ms "ideal" time to converge, which is commonly cited within the industry (although why the value of 50ms has been chosen is baffling, as there is no known justification for this particular value).
+The cost of this MRAI timer is reflected in the average time to route convergence, which is steady at 50 seconds in IPv4 (Figure 4) and varies between 40 and 50 seconds in IPv6 in a long-term oscillation with a period of some months (Figure 9).
 From time to time the discussion takes place on reducing the MRAI timer value for all eBGP speakers.
 Such a change could possibly result in faster average convergence times, but what is not so clear is the relationship between MRAI timer settings and overall BGP update volumes.
 It is likely that the widespread use of a smaller MRAI timer in the eBGP environment would result in an increased volume of BGP updates.